Tuesday, October 15, 2024

 There were comments that weren't published, however, that were sans profanity.
 They'd be simple, vague comments.
 For a while I was submitting comments simply praising the great work.
 Nothing about the daily blog post, just a compliment.
 Eventually those stopped being posted, because the author deemed them to be spam.
 What a clown.
 Generic praise on a daily basis was spam?
 Kayfabe or hypocrisy.
 Take your pick.

 When I deemed the author mentally unstable at one point, I stopped commenting for a while.
-Eventually I started making occasional comments.
+Eventually I returned to making occasional comments.
 I posted some of the same ridiculousness that had been deemed spam months earlier, in part because the author had started approving ridiculousness from others that should have been rejected under her/his fluid, goofy terms and conditions.

 And to my surprise, my silly comments started to get approved.
 Why?
 Who knows, other than the fact the author was a hypocrite whose terms and conditions were fluid.
 I even commented that it was good to see hypocrisy was back in play, and the author approved such a comment.
 It had no relation to the blog post I was commenting on, but s/he approved it.
 Maybe dementia was starting to set in and s/he forgot the edict s/he had made long ago.